 Cruise essentialsSailing with Princess was wonderful for all of us and especially our kids, who loved everything about the experience, from all the on-board activities to all the ports of call.
 Princess is family-friendly without being over the top so it’s great if you’ve got kids and great if you don’t.

 While preparing for our trip last summer, we learned a lot about what to pack and what not to pack.
-As we gear up for our summer trip in a few weeks, here are some of the cruise essentials we will be packing:
+As we gear up for our summer trip next month, here are some of the cruise essentials we will be packing:

 Magnetic hooks

-Last summer, a reader suggested this little-known cruise essential that I never knew about and she was spot on with her recommendation.
+Two summers ago, a reader suggested this little-known cruise essential that I never knew about and she was spot on with her recommendation.
 She suggested packing magnetic hooks like these to use inside our cabin.
-Since most cabin walls are made of metal, you can stick hooks to the walls and give yourself some much needed extra storage.
+Since most cabin walls are made of metal, you can stick hooks to the walls and give yourself some much-needed extra storage.
 It’s a great way to help you stay more organized inside your cabin.

 Princess medallion wristband.